Beur FM

 Beur FM is a French local radio station catering mainly to France's Maghrebi communities including: Algerians, Moroccans and Tunisians.

 Beur FM broadcasts in three languages: French (60% of the time), Arabic, including Maghrebi Arabic (20% of the time), and Berber (20% of the time).

+Name

+The station was launched in 1981 as "Radio Beur", later renamed "Beur FM".
+The word beur is the Verlan form of arabe.

 History

-The station was launched in 1981 as "Radio Beur", later renamed "Beur FM".
 It is the first and the most prominent maghrébine community station in France.
 Around 1989, the independent radio station started broadcasting on a licensed frequency.
 The station was established by Algerian-French Nacer Kettane in Paris.
 Kettane had been a prominent figure in the "beur movement" in the 1980s and 1990s and already had media interests by launching the monthly Sans frontière (meaning Without borders).
 It broadcast on 98.2 MHz.
 In 1992 the Parisian station changed its frequency, to broadcast on 106.7 MHz.